MissVeronica/expire-users/README.md

 ### 2.4 WP All Users
 * Expire Date column sortable
 * User dropdown per User not expired with action "Expire Now"
-* User dropdown per User with action "Renew Now"
+* User dropdown per User with action "Renew Now" for active, expired and inactive Users
 * Filter for listing "Users not expired" and "Users expired"

 ### 2.5 Shortcodes